 Supported Interfaces

-OGF defines a record format for accounting data [], Usage Record (UR).
+OGF defines a record format for accounting data [R 36], Usage Record (UR).
 It also suggests a draft of an access interface and a format for aggregated accounting records through the Resource Usage Service.
 Convergence to the UR standard exists only insofar as it is used together with various incompatible extensions for VO support.
 Based on EMI’s submission of their StAR extension to UR, the OGF UR WG is now standardising accounting records for storage services.

 Storage Capabilities